gtamilse/ansible-lab/Automating_Network_Operatingv1.1.md

 Step 1: Create a playbook xr_healthvalidation.yml with following contents:

-- Tasks under "Collection Monitoring Commands" data will do the data capture by leverging the iosxr_command module
+- Tasks under "Health Monitoring Commands" data will do the data capture by leverging the iosxr_command module
 - Tasks under copy module, stores the collected data into {{inventory_hostname }}_health_check.txt"
 - Tasks under debug module, checks the data captured against abnormalities using conditionals.